DuncanWalter/B10RL8W/README.md

 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```

+For reference, the default number of user watches on Ubuntu 18.04 is 8192.

 # Mac

 Should just work out of the box?